St George's House, Perth: Conversion to offices and redevelopment

 Approval was given subject to the development of a minor town planning scheme for the site to resolve plot ratio and car-parking distribution for the lots.
 St George's Square was sold in 1998.

 From 2000 to 2002, it was used as offices by the Hawaiian Property Investments but then remained vacant from 2002 to 2011.

 The Terrace Hotel

 St George's House was refurbished and converted into a luxury boutique hotel – The Terrace Hotel – with 15 rooms, large bar and restaurant.
 The hotel opened on 1 November 2012.
 The Terrace Hotel was nominated as a finalist in the WA Heritage Awards as an Outstanding Tourism Product.
 The Western Australian Heritage Awards were established in 1992 to recognise outstanding commitment and contribution to heritage conservation and the promotion of heritage in Western Australia.
-The hotel announced its closure on 7 July 2018.
+The hotel announced its closure on 7 July 2018, but reopened under new management in 2022.
+It now serves as a premium casual venue in the west end of St Georges Terrace.

 Heritage value

 St George's House was classified by the National Trust of Western Australia on 11 May 1998 and listed on the City of Perth's Municipal Inventory, which was adopted 13 March 2001.
 It was permanently entered on to the State Register of Heritage Places on 24 March 2000 by the Heritage Council of Western Australia.